JuliaFolds/Transducers.jl/docs/src/index.md

 ```

-It is not straightforward to implement an iterator like `Cat` which
+It is not straightforward to implement an iterator like `Cat` that can
-can output more than one items at a time.
-Such an iterator has to
+output more than one items at a time.
+Such an iterator has to track
-track the state of the inner (`y1` in above) and outer (`xs` in above)
+the state of the inner (`y1` in above) and outer (`xs` in above)
 iterators and conditionally invoke the outer iterator once the inner
 iterator terminates.
 This generates a complicated code and the
 compiler would have hard time optimizing it.